Gemini Deep Research Workflow: Fresh-Data Briefs in ~45 Minutes

 2. Run the full sequence once with your normal phrasing.

-3. Run it a second time with the freshness window and source-preference clauses from step 2.
+3. Run it again with the freshness window and source-preference clauses from step 3.
 Compare citation overlap and date distribution.

 Quality check

 • Did the citation list match your freshness window?
-If half the sources are older than your bound, Gemini drifted — tighten the prompt.
+If half the sources are older than your bound, the agent drifted — tighten the prompt.

 • Did the 3 load-bearing citations pass the spot-check?
-Below 80% pass rate is a draft, not a brief.
+Below an 80% pass rate, it’s a draft, not a brief.

 • Did the synthesis hide disagreements between sources?
 Watch for “experts agree” — usually a smoothing tell.